raybellis/draft-durand-doa-over-dns/draft-durand-object-exchange.md

 Abstract

-This document defines an RR type to implement an architecture for the exchange of digitial objects using persistent identifiers stored within the DNS.
+This document defines an RR type to implement an architecture for the exchange of digitial objects using identifiers stored within the DNS.

 --- middle

 # Introduction

-This document defines an RR type ("OX") to implement an architecture for the exchange of digital objects using persistent identifiers stored within the DNS.
+This document defines an RR type ("OX") to implement an architecture for the exchange of digital objects using identifiers stored within the DNS.
 DNS.
 Each OX RR contains an object type that might be opaque and private to the producer and the consumer of the data and either the data (if small enough to fit in the RR) or a pointer on how to retrieve the actual data.

 # Terminology